Last Roman Emperor

-Last Roman Emperor, also known as Last World Emperor or Emperor of the Last Days, is a figure of medieval European legend, which developed as an aspect of Christian eschatology.
-The legend predicts that in the end times, a last emperor would appear on earth to reestablish the Roman Empire and assume his function as biblical katechon who stalls the coming of the Antichrist.
-The legend first appears in the 7th-century apocalyptic text known as the Apocalypse of Pseudo-Methodius; that and the oracles of the Tiburtine Sibyl are its two most important sources.
+The Last Roman Emperor, also known as Last World Emperor or Emperor of the Last Days, is a figure of medieval legend which developed from Christian eschatology.
+The legend predicts that in the end times, a last Roman or Christian emperor would appear on planet Earth to defeat the enemies of Christianity and break the katechon, the biblical force that stalls the coming of the Antichrist, by surrendering his crown and dissolving the Roman Empire.
+The legend first appears in the 7th-century apocalyptic text known as the Apocalypse of Pseudo-Methodius; that and the Tiburtine Sibyl are its two most important sources.
 It developed over the centuries, becoming particularly prominent in the 15th century.
 The notion of Great Catholic Monarch is also related to it.

 Foundations

 The legend is based on the Apocalypse of Pseudo-Methodius, which was, after the Book of Daniel and the Book of Revelation, "the most widespread apocalypse story in Europe".
-The work proposes a Last Emperor who will fight against religious enemies, most notably the then-recent spread of Islam during the Early Muslim conquests: he will "go forth against them [the enemies of the faith] from the Ethiopian sea and will send the sword and desolation into Ethribus their homeland, capturing their women and children living in the Land of Promise".
-After conquering his enemies he would travel to Jerusalem and relinquish his power on the Mount of Olives.
-The Last Emperor was further developed in the writings of Adso of Montier-en-Der, whose Libellus de Antichristo (ca. 954) was a popular biography of the Antichrist, whose coming was preceded by the rise of a Frankish ruler (the continuation of the Roman Empire); this Last Emperor would voluntarily give up his power and die, after which the Antichrist comes to power.
+The work, originally written in Syriac in the late seventh century, proposes a Last Emperor who will fight against Christianity's enemies, most notably the "sons of Ishmael," the Arab rulers of the Middle East after the Early Muslim conquests: "He will go out against them from the Sea of the Kushites, and he will cast the sword and desolation upon the desert of Yathrib, amidst the abodes of their ancestors."
+After conquering his enemies he would travel to Jerusalem and relinquish his power on Golgotha.
+The Last Emperor was further developed in the Latin writings of Adso of Montier-en-Der, whose Libellus de Antichristo (ca. 954) was a popular biography of the Antichrist, whose coming was preceded by the rise of a Frankish ruler (the continuation of the Roman Empire); this Last Emperor would voluntarily give up his power on the Mount of Olives, after which the Antichrist comes to power.
 Another important impetus came from the oracles of the Tiburtine Sibyl, first recorded in Latin around the year 1000; its legend proved particularly adaptable to rulers all over Europe, containing as it did a list of emperors and kings leading up to the Last Emperor which could be revised or added to as political and dynastic circumstances required.
 It still had great currency in the fifteenth century.